Magisk Modules Repo

 What is Magisk Modules Repo?

 The Magisk Modules Repo is an official repository of modules that can be installed directly through the Magisk app.
-These modules are created by developers and the community to add new features, tweak existing ones, or modify the system in ways that wouldn’t be possible otherwise.
+With these modules, developers and the community get creative, cooking up innovative features, giving existing ones a facelift, and concocting system modifications that weren’t possible before.
 Whether you want to enhance your device’s performance, tweak its appearance, or add new functionality, there’s likely a module in the repo that can help.

 Why Use Magisk Modules Repo?